bazhdarrzgar/30_Days_Of_Python/19_Day_File_handling/19_file_handling.md

 <class 'list'>
 ['This is an example to show how to open a file and read.', 'This is the second line of the text.']
 ```

-After we open a file, we should close it.
-There is a high tendency of forgetting to close them.
-There is a new way of opening files using _with_ - closes the files by itself.
-Let us rewrite the the previous example with the _with_ method:

 ```py
 with open('./files/reading_file_example.txt') as f: